 Cool Gun: The Suomi M31.
 This ugly submachine-gun had a tremendous rate of fire.
-It was very useful for creeping up to a Russian encampment and blazing away at them at point-blank range, then disappearing into the woods.
+It was very useful for creeping up to a Russian encampment, blazing away at point-blank range, and disappearing into the woods.
 The name "Suomi" is a testament to how important the weapon was: it's the Finnish word for "Finland".

 Seeing their effectiveness, the Russians eventually made the PPSh-41, another Cool Gun, with the explicit goal of matching its capabilities.
 The PPSh has the same rate of fire and the same magazine capacity, so that goal was met.

-A common tactic in the almost roadless wastes of N Finland was to divide the huge Russian columns into small "Motti" pockets by such strikes (A Motti means a cubic metre of firewood), then taking out their field kitchens; in - 40 C, no food is a bad thing- a VERY bad thing.
+A common tactic in the almost roadless wastes of northern Finland was to divide the huge Russian columns into small "motti" (a cubic metre of firewood) pockets by such strikes and taking out their field kitchens; in - 40 C, no food is a bad thing- a VERY bad thing.

 Lahti L-39 Norsupyssy ("The Elephant Gun").
-Originally a 20 mm anti-tank rifle, later employed as super-heavy sniper rifle.
+A 20 mm anti-tank rifle later employed as super-heavy sniper rifle.

 The Sako TRG 42 Lapua Magnum is in widespread use amongst specialist snipers around the world.
 The Danes use them too in Upper Gheresk Valley, Helmand, to great effect.

-Finnish army uses even today sauna tents as an extra luxury for the soldiers.
+The Finnish army still uses sauna tents as an extra luxury for the soldiers.
 It is claimed the first building the Finnish UN troopers erect after the GHQ is always a sauna.
-Even at desert, as witnessed at Suez and Golan Heights.
+Even in the desert, as witnessed at Suez and the Golan Heights.

 Deus ex Machina: The battle of Tali-Ihantala 1944, where Finnish Air Force and Luftwaffe Detachment Kuhlmey turned the tables and enabled Finns to successfully counterattack.